chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 .notes We will cover search and how do go about this in a later section.

-# link

-Manage hard or symbolic links with the `link` resource.

-The default action is to create the link.

-# link example

-The equivalent of running `ln -s /etc/hosts /tmp/hosts`:

-    @@@ruby
-    link "/tmp/hosts" do
-      to "/etc/hosts"
-    end

-* target_file - the file name of the link
-* to - the real target file
-* type - `:hard` or `:symbolic` (must be a Ruby symbol)

-.notes Say, "You link the target file to a thing that already exists"

 # directory

 Create a directory with the `directory` resource.
 It is the basis for